Pool of Radiance: Gameplay

-In combat mode, the screen changes to a top-down mode with dimetric projection, where the player decides what actions the characters will take in each round.
-These actions are taken immediately, rather than after all commands have been issued as is standard in some RPGs.
+In combat mode, the screen switches to a top-down perspective with dimetric projection, where the player chooses what actions the characters will take in each round; these actions occur immediately, instead of happening after all commands are issued as is standard in some RPGs.
 Optionally, the player can let the computer choose character moves for each round.
 Characters and monsters may make an extra attack on a retreating enemy that moves next to them.
-If a character's hit points (HP) fall below zero, he or she must be bandaged by another character or the character will die.
+If a character's hit points (HP) go below zero, another character must bandage the wounded character to prevent their death.
 The game contains random encounters, and game reviewers for Dragon magazine observed that random encounters seem to follow standard patterns of encounter tables in pen and paper AD&D game manuals.
 They also observed that the depictions of monsters confronting the party "looked as though they had jumped from the pages of the Monster Manual".

-Different combat options are available to characters based on class.
-For example, fighters can wield melee or ranged weapons; magic-users can cast spells; thieves have the option to "back-stab" an opponent by strategically positioning themselves.
-As fighters progress in level, they can attack more than once in a round.
-Fighters also gain the ability to "sweep" enemies, effectively attacking each nearby low-level creature in the same turn.
-Magic-users and clerics are allowed to memorize and cast a set number of spells each day.
-Once cast, a spell must be memorized again before reuse.
-The process requires hours of inactivity for all characters, during which they rest in a camp; this also restores lost hit points to damaged characters.
+Different combat options are available to characters based on class: fighters can use melee or ranged weapons; magic-users can cast spells; thieves are able to "back-stab" opponents by strategically positioning themselves.
+As fighters progress in level, they can attack more than once in a round, and they also gain the ability to "sweep" enemies, effectively attacking each nearby low-level creature in the same turn.
+Magic-users and clerics are allowed to memorize and cast a set number of spells each day, and cast spells must be memorized again before reuse; this process requires all characters to rest in a camp for several hours, which also restores lost hit points to damaged characters.
 This chore of memorizing spells each night significantly added to the amount of game management required by the player.

 As characters defeat enemies, they gain experience points (XP).
 After gaining enough XP, the characters "train up a level" to become more powerful.
 This training is purchased in special areas within the city walls.
-In addition to training, mages can learn new spells by transcribing them from scrolls found in the unsettled areas.
+In addition to gaining new spells from training, mages can increase their spells known by transcribing spells from scrolls that they find in unsettled areas.
 Defeated enemies in these areas also contain items such as weapons and armor, which characters can sell to city stores.